Yannik/qnap-letsencrypt/README.md

 In my tests, all the above applied.
 I couldn't see anything additional being lost.

 #### How to generate content of `/etc/ssl/certs`?
+This is only documented as it was part of my research and is not needed for the letsencrypt certificate generation.

 First, install Perl from the qnap app manager.

 Then, in your qnap-letsencrypt directory: